 Outside the recovery crate or room, it is your responsibility to keep your dog safe.
 Do have them on a fixed-length lead whenever outdoors.

-For further tips and advice on coping with practical aspects of the recovery period, do take a look through the section on Frequently Asked Questions.
-If your question does not seem to be answered on this website, then you are welcome to post it as a comment, or to get in touch by clicking here.
+For further tips and advice on coping with practical aspects of the recovery period, take a look through the section on Frequently Asked Questions.